-- Text which is intended to be removed is marked as crossed through, for example: Example crossed through. - Small instances of text which are intended to be inserted are coloured red, although larger instances are black and appropriately marked as "New". - Remarks have been provided in the numbering column to highlight, for example, proposed changes to and movement of text.
+- Text which is intended to be removed is marked as crossed through, for example: Example crossed through. - Instances of text which are intended to be inserted are coloured red.

 5. Consultation

 When consulting upon its draft revised Statement of Gambling Policy, the Board must consult: